Agosto/iotcore-raspbian-demo/README.md

 ```bash
 sudo /etc/init.d/iotcoredemo start
 ```
-Debug logs are located in `/var/log/iotcoredemo`.
+Debug logs are located in the `/var/log/iotcoredemo/` directory.

 At this point you should be able to see the device in the Android test app.
 See below for more details.